News from the Nursery, our opening hours for spring, summer, autumn and winter, Christmas and Bank Holidays.

 Our full range of vegetable seeds

-RHUBARB CROWNS
+RHUBARB CROWNS.

-FULL RANGE OF ONION & SHALLOT SETS, SEED POTATOES
+SEED POTATOES, ONION & SHALLOT SETS,

-JANUARY nursery opening times
+APRIL nursery opening times

 Monday to Friday 10am to 4pm